-Advice and guidance on the health needs of migrant patients for healthcare practitioners.
+Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 Many migrants will come from countries with very different health care systems to the UK.
-It can help to:
+This guide can help to:

 - explain to new patients how the NHS operates

 - explore with them how this compares to the healthcare system that they’ve been used to

 This guidance is about NHS entitlements in England.